GitGuru4DevOps-Venkatesh/AI---Generated-Prompts/README.md

 AI Generated 4 prompts daily for the 100 days and those topics along with prompts one-by-one.

-I don't have real-time access to current trends.
-However, I can provide you with a list of general prompts that often generate interest on social media.
+I have provided you with a list of general prompts that often generate interest on social media.
 These prompts cover a range of themes that you can use to generate AI images for your daily posts.
 Feel free to adapt them based on your audience and preferences.

 ### Futuristic Themes:
 1. **City of Tomorrow:** Envision a futuristic cityscape with advanced architecture.